bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:47 PM CT, April 01</p>
+<p class="updated_time"> Latest data: 09:46 PM CT, April 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 49°, which is 30° *colder* than yesterday.
-Tomorrow is expected to be 20° **warmer** than today.
+Tomorrow is expected to be 21° **warmer** than today.

 Currently:

-- 44°
+- 43°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 94% humidity
+- 93% humidity
 - 13 mph wind
-- 82% cloud cover
+- 99% cloud cover
 - 34 AQI 🟩
 - 0.58 inches of rain in the past 24 hours
-- 0.42 inches of rain expected in the next 48 hours
+- 1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>